denten-books/plain-text/3-format.md

 hidden formulae implies a hermeneutics, what would it mean to read for format?
 To borrow from Tanselle's vocabulary, the format bridges the "physical structure of finished books" with their "intellectual content."
-This connection happens through what Tanselle calls "printing-shop routines" and what we began to identify in the previous chapter as a kind of a technique for the transformation of ideas into inscription-things.
-The scholar interested in formatting traditionally arbitrated in the conflict between the extant textual witnesses that individually contain slightly differing versions of the same text, but in aggregate identify the sum total of a given work in the abstract.[^ln3-printers] The scholar of format studies how works become texts and the other way around.
-It is in this sense of arbitration, for example, that the textual critic C. Deirdre Phelps describes the notion of physical form in textual criticism.
+This connection happens through what he calls "printing-shop routines," which is what I identified as a technique for the transformation of ideas into inscription-things.
+Textual scholars have traditionally arbitrated in the conflict between divergent editions of the same text.[^ln3-printers] They reveal how works become texts and the other way around.
+It is in this sense of arbitration that C. Deirdre Phelps described the notion of physical form.
 When instantiating the ideal text into its concrete being, publishers introduce textual changes that may or may not correspond to either authorial intention or the reader's expectations.
-For example, we could imagine an inexpensive edition of poetry by William Blake that was to be printed without illustrations, to save costs, where we know such illustrations to be integral to the meaning of his work.
-If we subsequently lose all other editions of Blake's poetry, the textual critic may be interested in reconstructing the bibliographic genealogy of this one edition to understand something about the life of the work and about the choices that have led to the perceived loss of fidelity to a certain tradition of publishing Blake.
-"The textual critic is concerned mainly with the fact of the [textual] change itself," Phelps writes [@phelps_edition_1994, 65-6].
+An inexpensive edition of Blake's poetry, for example, could be printed without illustrations to save costs, though we know his illustrations to be an integral part of the text.
+If all subsequent editions of Blake's poetry are lost, the textual critic would reconstruct its publication history in order to chart the genealogy of its development.
+"The textual critic," as Phelps wrote "is concerned mainly with the fact of the [textual] change itself. [@phelps_edition_1994, 65-6]"

 [^ln3-printers]: See for example the discussion on the limits of the inductive method in bibliographic study in @mckenzie_making_2002, 16-17.
 See also
 @mcgann_socialization_1991; @tanselle_textual_1996.

-Various schools of textual criticism emphasize differing aspects of the publication process.
+Different schools of textual criticism emphasize differing aspects of the publication process.
 Some privilege the notion of authorial intent, others publisher's discretion or the audience's expectations.
 Whatever these choices imply, they continue to determine value, in a process that separates those physical attributes meaningful to the work from those that are not.
-For example, in their contemporary online edition of Claude McKay's 1922 collection of poems *Harlem Dawn*, the editors made the decision to encode indentation, preserving the perceived integrity of the poem's visual line structure.
+For example, in a contemporary online edition of Claude McKay's *Harlem Dawn*, the series' editors encoded for indentation, thus preserving the poems' visual line structure.
 However, they have also allowed for the text to wrap when viewed on small devices, in effect "soft wrapping" those lyrical lines that are too long to fit on a small screen [@mckay_harlem_2015].
-The end result is a compromise between authorial intent and a reader's convenience.
+The end result is a compromise between authorial intent and reader convenience.
 The layout respects line indentation but not line length.

 Other solutions were possible, of course.
-The editors could have chosen to recreate an exact graphical facsimile of a particular print edition, which would not render well on small screens due to the disparity in size.
-The choice to preserve certain attributes of formatting while suppressing others identifies those elements particularly meaningful to the editors.
-In the most extreme case, we could imagine an editor wanting to preserve all of a text's details, down to the molecular structure of the original.
+The editors could have recreated an exact facsimile of a particular print edition, but that would not render well on small screens, due to the disparity in size between the printed page and the mobile device.
+Judgements about formatting are value judgements.
+In an extreme case, an editor could try to preserve all of a text's details, down to its molecular structure.
 Such a text could be accompanied by a potentially unlimited amount of metadata describing the precise physical contexts of the universe surrounding the authoritative version.
-To reproduce the text faithfully would mean to reproduce the world around it.
-We do not, however, as readers, usually care for the entirety of a text's physical attributes.
-Contingent stains or scratches in the manuscript, typos in the critical edition, printer error, pages inadvertently bound upside down, and other flaws are usually discarded in reproduction.
-They are not seen as meaningful for the understanding of text.
+To reproduce the text faithfully would also mean to reproduce the world around it.
+Contingent stains or scratches in the manuscript, typos in the critical edition, printer error, pages inadvertently bound upside down, and other flaws are however usually discarded in reproduction.
+They are not seen as meaningful for the understanding of a text.

-When we think of a canonical text---Shakespeare's *King Lear*, for example---whatever is meant by the "format" of the play belongs neither wholly to its physical medium (pixel or paper) nor to the ideational content of the work.
-Format, in that sense, lies somewhere between the two worlds: it is in the shape of the letters, in the structure of the narrative, and in the patterns of stress and the intonation of the spoken word.
+In the case of a canonical text---Shakespeare's *King Lear*, for example--- "format" belongs neither wholly to its physical medium (pixel or paper) nor to the ideational content of the work.
+Rather, it lies somewhere between the two
+worlds: in the shape of the letters, in the structure of the narrative, and in the patterns of stress and intonation of the spoken word.
 We do not quite know which of these elements belong to the content of the play and which are linked to the contingent material artifacts of the printing or staging process: the way the fonts look, for example, or the way lines break on the page.
-Some matters of format matter to readers (line breaks in poetry, for example), while others usually do not (font kerning, for example).
-The tradition of textual criticism reminds the literary theorist of the transition that happens between literary texts and literary works.
-The transformation between ideas and things is always a fraught process, because whatever the theorist may believe about the dynamics of interpretation must be weighed against the material affordances of the specific textual witness.
-A word or comma omitted from text, a forgotten line, cannot ever become a part of the meaning making processes.
+Some matters of format matter to readers (line breaks in poetry), while others usually do not (font kerning).
+Textual criticism reminds the literary theorist of the transition that happens between literary texts and literary works.
+It is always a fraught process, because a theorist's abstract beliefs must always be weighed against the material affordances of a concrete textual witness.
+A word or comma omitted, a forgotten line, cannot ever become a part of the meaning making processes.
 Format stands at the gates of hermeneutics.
-It is the ultimate arbiter of interpretation.

 [^ln3-remind]: See for example @shillingsburg_being_2006;
 @greetham_textual_1989.

-In an essay on pictographs and pictographic logic, Johanna Drucker and Jerome McGann write about the "presentational form of texts" which usually masks their "logical operations in a surface rhetoric that dominates and controls our conscious attention."
-"The physicality of textual marks and shapes disappear in an act of reading determined to highlight certain kinds of conceptual references (content)," they continue.
+In an essay on pictographs and pictographic logic, Johanna Drucker and Jerome McGann discuss how the "presentational form of texts" usually masks its "logical operations in a surface rhetoric that dominates and controls our conscious attention."
 At the same time, what the authors call the "holistic repleteness of images" also keeps us from perceiving their "conceptual order [...] as if the graphic character of the work were completely obvious" [@drucker_images_2010].
-This important insight captures the dual movement of formatting at once towards the physical characteristics of the text and towards the mental characteristics of content.
+Their insight captures the dual movement of
+formatting: at once towards the physical characteristics of the text, and the mental characteristics of content.
 The reader understands the text as an idea, that takes shape in the mind.
 The book thus retreats from grasp, as Percy Lubbock wrote in *The Craft of Fiction* [@lubbock_craft_1921].
 Subsequently, readers tend to treat text in a disembodied fashion---as surface rhetoric---reading past the material structures that support mental phenomena.
 As visual phenomenon, a unified image, the page presents itself in its entirety, at once, in what the Drucker and McGann call its "holistic repleteness."
 It is as if it was always so: these words were always in this order, at these coordinates.
 However, the printer and the book designer know the image to be a carefully constructed composite.
 They understand and can name the particulates of page composition invisible to the lay reader.
 Drucker and McGann conclude that "systems of graphic presentation are operational, not merely passive schematic structures [...] active agents for creating meaning, instructions for reading, viewing, comprehending information [@drucker_images_2010].
 Choices were made, in other words, that would later affect meaning making.
 Apprehension precedes comprehension.
 The processes of interpretation have long began and in some cases concluded long before the reader laid eyes on the page.

-We are finally confronted with several concrete differences between print and digital formats for text resolution.
-Editors and textual scholars negotiate the instruction codes that govern reading, viewing, and interpretation strategies in print in advance of publication.
-The choice to include or to exclude certain words, versions, or visual elements of the text is fixed into the final proof of the page, where it remains statically in place for the duration of a book's existence.
+We are finally confronted with several concrete differences between print and digital formats.

+Print editors and textual scholars negotiate the shape of the text in advance of publication.
+The choice to exclude certain words, versions, or visual elements is fixed into the final proof, where it remains static for the duration of a book's existence.
 The book itself provides a stable platform for a range of reading practices, which include the annotation, copying, and preservation of written work.
 To the extent that books determine the affordances of reading, those affordances exhibit historical continuity.
-For example, the book format requires as a precondition of reading certain physical capacities: manual dexterity, for example, a level of cognitive development, and eyesight within a specific range of vision.
+The print book requires as a precondition of reading certain physical capacities: manual dexterity, for example, a level of cognitive development, and eyesight within a specific range of vision.
 Readers falling outside of these normalized ranges are prevented from accessing the text in the manner specified.
 The book further affords abilities like highlighting and the taking of notes.
 Empty space on a page around the text facilitates marginalia.
 For the highlighter or the pen to function well the printing medium must be made of a porous material, and not, for example, plastic, which would make marking the page difficult while affording other capabilities, like reading under water.[^ln3-notes]

 [^ln3-notes]: See @blair_note_2004; @daston_taking_2004; @piper_note_2012.

 The affordances of the electronic book are more diffuse.
-The format of the book has been replaced with a multitude of competing digital formats, each vying to supplant print to become the singular, unified reading platform.
+They now exist in a multitude of competing digital formats, each vying to supplant print as the singular, unified reading platform.
 Software made by Adobe Systems, the company behind the popular Portable Document Format, includes Adobe Digital Editions, which the reader can use "to download and purchase digital content, which can be read both online and offline."
 The platform's "features" include the ability to "download and transfer books between devices," "searching eBooks," support for multiple languages, the ability to borrow books, printing, limited support for visually impaired readers, bookmarking, highlights, notes, and file organization [@_plans_2016].
 Its own competing Adobe Document Cloud reading platform includes the Free, Standard, and Pro versions of Acrobat Reader, "the global standard for reliably viewing, printing, and commenting on PDF documents" [@_adobe_2016].
 Only the most expensive Pro version allows one to "create and validate PDFs to meet accessibility standards for people with disabilities."
 The free version does not support bookmarks or document editing.
 The Pro version enables readers to "redact and permanently remove sensitive information in PDFs" and to "compare two versions of a document to see what's changed" [@_plans_2016].
-The Amazon Kindle reader, made by the world's largest purveyor of books both print and electronic, includes a feature called "Public Notes" which allows Kindle customers to "make their highlights and notes available for anyone to see" [@_amazon_2015].
+The Amazon Kindle reader, made by the world's largest purveyor of books, both print and electronic, includes a feature called "Public Notes" which allows Kindle customers to "make their highlights and notes available for anyone to see" [@_amazon_2015].
 The frequently asked question page further explains that "if someone you follow has highlighted a passage in a book and has turned on Public Notes for the book, you'll see that passage highlighted along with the name of the person who highlighted it."
 The FAQ continues to tout the benefits of their platform:

 > Now authors, thought leaders, passionate readers, professors and all Kindle users can opt-in to share their notes with other readers, helping friends,